“You’ve got to give back more than you take.”

 Rather than being interested in having a successful restaurant (too late, it is), Jock is more focused on The Orana Foundation bringing back flavours “used by the oldest surviving culture in the world that has eaten off the land for 60,000 years.”
 Having first visited Australia’s indigenous communities nearly 20 years ago, the chef is working to safeguard Aboriginal culinary traditions by creating one of the biggest Indigenous food databases in the world.

-‘Orana’ means ‘welcome’ in some Aboriginal languages and Jock is doing exactly that – welcoming new conversations.
-“As a chef, the only way I can really change anything is through food, which just happens to be a great connector.”
+Orana means welcome in some Aboriginal languages and Jock is doing exactly that – welcoming new conversations: “As a chef, the only way I can really change anything is through food,” he says, “which just happens to be a great connector.”
+Lisa Goldapple chatted to Australia’s top chef.

-We chatted to Australia’s top chef about sucking worms like spaghetti, creating a future that doesn’t suck and the Aboriginal didgeridoo-playing busker who blew his mind and started this journey.
-This is Jock Zonfrillo’s FutureHero interview…
+Meet the FutureHero: Jock on sucking worms like spaghetti, creating a future that doesn’t suck and the Aboriginal didgeridoo-playing busker who blew his mind

 You can only do so much as a chef, no matter how fucking rockstar you are.
 If you’re walking into political corridors, and you’re touching sensitive areas, you need a lot more than just being a chef.